juju/docs/src/en/charms-scaling.md

 ensuring minimal user disruption of the application.

-## Scaling Charms with built in Horizontal scaling
+## Scaling charms with built in horizontal scaling

 Some charms have native scaling built in.
 For instance, the WordPress charm has built in load balancing.
 In this case, scaling up applications is really as